… to the horn making workshop of Gebr. Alexander, Rheinische Musikinstrumentenfabrik GmbH, in Mainz.

 Following detailed cleaning and inspection, the instruments dry in a special process and are then coated with clear lacquer to preserve the high gloss polish.

 If the instruments are successful in passing the final inspection after lacquering, they are carefully packed in our shipping area along with any desired accessories, gig bag or hard case.

 From Mainz our instruments are shipped all over the world.
 Whether Europe, America, Australia or Asia, we work together with a network of selected local dealers to ensure that the best advice and service are available well beyond our workshop.

-We will be happy to send you the name of our distributor in your country on.
+We will be happy to send you the name of our distributor in your country on request.

-Naturally, it is also possible for a customer to choose his or her desired instrument from a group specially put together in our workshop.
+Of course, it is also possible for any customer to choose his or her desired instrument from a selection especially put together in our workshop.
 Just let us know!

 Along the way to our showroom, the document gallery immediately catches the eye.
 Master’s degrees and award certificates are on crowded display and attest to the high qualifications of our staff.

 A highlight of our sales rooms is our customer gallery.
 Photos and letters from satisfied Alexander customers accumulated over decades deliver an impressive overall picture and are fascinating to see.

 The end of the customer gallery leads into our spacious showroom.
 Here hornists can play the instruments of their choice in the large room or in special playing cabins to find the most suitable instrument for their needs.

 Of course, our highly qualified consultants will be present for help and advice, and can always find an appropriate solution for even the most special requests.